unterberg-dev/react-classmate/README.md

 const { default: rc } = require("react-classmate");
 ```

+## Tailwind Merge

+React-classmate uses [tailwind-merge](https://github.com/dcastil/tailwind-merge) under the hood to merge class names.
+The last class name will always win, so you can use it to override classes.

 ## Upcoming

 - bug / troubleshoot: classnames set by ref.current (useRef) will be overwritten as soon component rerenders